salrashid123/oauth2/README.md

 # Google OpenID Connect (OIDC), Impersonated, KMS and TPM-based Credential TokenSource in golang

-Sample Reference that implements various [TokenSource](https://godoc.org/golang.org/x/oauth2#TokenSource) types for use with Google Cloud.
+Implementations of various [TokenSource](https://godoc.org/golang.org/x/oauth2#TokenSource) types for use with Google Cloud.
 Specifically this repo includes code that allows a developer to acquire and use the following credentials directly and use them with the Google Cloud Client golang library:

 * a Google OpenID Connect token
 * an `access_token` that is impersonating another ServiceAccount.